awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt) or [some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
 For more information, see [ModifyDBInstance](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) in the *Amazon RDS API Reference*\.

 `MonitoringRoleArn`  <a name="cfn-rds-dbinstance-monitoringrolearn"></a>
-The ARN of the AWS Identity and Access Management \(IAM\) role that permits Amazon RDS to send enhanced monitoring metrics to Amazon CloudWatch, for example, `arn:aws:iam::123456789012:role/emaccess`\.
+The Arn of the AWS Identity and Access Management \(IAM\) role that permits Amazon RDS to send enhanced monitoring metrics to Amazon CloudWatch, for example, `arn:aws:iam::123456789012:role/emaccess`\.
 For information on creating a monitoring role, see [To create an IAM role for Amazon RDS Enhanced Monitoring](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html#USER_Monitoring.OS.IAMRole) in the *Amazon RDS User Guide*\.
 *Required*: Conditional\.
 If you specify a value other than `0` for the `MonitoringInterval` property, specify a value for `MonitoringRoleArn`\.
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)